 Table 6 gives the primary work locations, telephone extensions, room numbers, and area of responsibilities and/or expertise of key NRAO personnel who are available to assist the VLBA user community.
-An individual can be contacted through e-mail via their NRAO username constructed in lower case from their first initial followed by their last name, with a maximum of 8 letters.
-Address e-mail enquiries to username@nrao.edu via Internet, or to east::"username@nrao.edu" via Span.
-Users on Bitnet should use the Internet address.
+An individual can be contacted through e-mail via their NRAO username constructed from their first initial followed by their last name, with a maximum of 8 letters.
+Address e-mail enquiries to username@nrao.edu via Internet.
 In Table 6, "AOC" refers to the Array Operations Center (phone +1-505-835-extension), "VLA" refers to the Very Large Array (phone +1-505-772-extension), and "CV" refers to Charlottesville (+1-804-296-extension).